So, why have there been so many foam problems in recent years?

 The slowdown in the construction industry has encouraged many existing insulation contractors (glass fiber, cellulose, etc.) and other installers in previously unrelated trades (masonry, paint, damp-proofing, carpentry, etc.) to diversify into installing field-applied foam and air/vapor (A/V) barrier coatings.
 While new foam installers historically have been experienced first or second tier technicians who leave an established foam installation company and start their own business, the recent dramatic growth in the number of spray foam and sealant contractors has included a significant number of contractors from other trades or people seeking new career paths with little or no experience in foam processing, and many who lack experience in construction in general.

 In addition, most new entries into the foam industry do not have a comprehensive working knowledge of the building science related to the implementation of insulation and A/V barriers in standard or high-performance building envelopes.
 If the industry had established ANSI installation standards and licensing requirements, new installers would not be able to work until they had received adequate training in all areas of the foam installation process, safety, quality assurance, and the related design and environmental considerations.
 Without standards and installer licensing, consumers have no basis on which to evaluate which installers will perform the work in a competent manner.
 To add to the lack of industry-recognized credentials, typically the lowest bid wins the job regardless of the experience, qualifications, and capabilities of the installer.

 Unfortunately, the ongoing foam price wars have been accompanied by a sharp increase in problem installations.
 It’s no exaggeration when I hear industry experts say that they’ve seen more foam quality problems in the last two years than they had in the preceding two decades.
-The following information is background to my experience in the industry and the diagnostic, inspection, and remediation services I offer.
+The following information is background to my experience with what is happening in the industry.

 So, what are the actual causes of foam problems?